PAST COMMUNITY FUND SUCCESSES

-MRWA has been running the Community Fund for several years.
+MRWA has been running the Community Fund, supported by its contractor Veolia for several years.
 From furniture and food, to worms and workshops, from copper and compost, to gardens and garments, projects for the funding have been wide-ranging: sewing lessons for young people to repair worn clothes, safely stripping valuable copper from discarded electrical equipment, collecting and reusing second-hand furniture, and waste education workshops and art exhibitions.

 Below is a small selection of projects that have received funding from MRWA:

 This Wirral-based project held recycling art/craft workshops for adults, three recycling workshops for children and one adult/child combined class.
 Household items (such as food trays, bike chains, broken china) were used at the workshops, with the final art pieces being shown at an exhibition.

 First time contributor, Gill Alleyne said of the exhibition: “I have been involved with de-junk since I attended one of the workshops ran last year through a grant from the Merseyside Recycling and Waste Authority held in the Green Community Centre and Shop in Oxton.
 It introduced me to a whole new way of doing things that as a science teacher I had never considered.
 And now I am half way through a foundation art diploma, following a Sunday afternoon workshop with de-junk and a contributing artist to this year’s exhibition.
 I’m expecting to be further inspired by the fab artists and makers who are entering work in de-junk, re-junk, as last year was just so amazing.
 I’m hoping to get more confidence in creating my own artwork.”